If you don’t see an answer to your question, please contact us.

 Applicants are not permitted to send both their French and English Casper scores to the same program.
 Programs only receive one Casper score per applicant per admissions cycle.

-To determine what programs will accept either French or English Acuity Insights results, please visit our Dates and Fees page.
+To determine which programs will accept either an English or French Casper score, please visit our Dates and Fees page.

 What is the Casper test used for?